-Its flavor and the complex fragrance are exalted over its lowly cousin, red wine vinegar, just as red wine vinegar leaps ahead of white .
-Before delving into a myriad of balsamic vinegar recipes, learn a little bit more about it and how to use it.
+Its flavor and the complex fragrance are exalted over its lowly cousin, red wine vinegar, just as red wine vinegar leaps ahead of white vinegar.
+Before delving into a myriad of recipes using balsamic vinegar, learn a little bit more about it and how to use it.

 How does a lowly vinegar come to reap such praise?
 As far back as 900 years ago, vintners in the Modena, Italy region were making balsamic vinegar, which was taken as a tonic and bestowed as a mark of favor to those of importance.